GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

         "pipeArgs": [
             "exec",
             "-i",
-            "<NAME OF YOUR POD>", //name of the pod you debug.
+            "<NAME OF YOUR POD>", // name of the pod you debug.
             "--"
         ],
         "pipeCwd": "${workspaceFolder}",
-        "debuggerPath": "/dbg/netcore/vsdbg", //location where vsdbg binary installed.
+        "debuggerPath": "/dbg/netcore/vsdbg", // location where vsdbg binary installed.
         "quoteArgs": false
     },
     "sourceFileMap": {